jawidan/jawidan/README.md

-- 👋 Hi, I’m @jawidan, an iOS developer with more than 2 years of experience.
+👋 Ciao, I’m @jawidan, an iOS developer with over two years of experience.

+What I do is simple.
+I code, solve Rubik's cubes, and play many video games.
+Here, you can find several repositories of mine about mainly iOS development and some Python, Java, Docker related things, which
+I have tried and gained some experience during my Master studies.

 <!---
 jawidan/jawidan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.